B-IT-Projects-GmbH/open-calc/README.md

 ## Contributing

 If you would like to contribute to the development of OpenCalc, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+Please also take note of our [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## TODO